henrikstengaard/classicwb-lite-package/README.md

 ## Description

-ClassicWB LITE Package contains ClassicWB Lite v28 created by Bloodwych from EAB.
+ClassicWB LITE Package contains ClassicWB LITE v28 created by Bloodwych from EAB.

 With permission from Bloodwych it's been converted to a package for HstWB Installer.

+Original version of ClassicWB LITE can be downloaded from http://classicwb.abime.net/.

+## Installation

+Download latest release [here](../../releases) and copy it to HstWB Installer "packages" directory, which typically is "c:\Program Files (x86)\HstWB Installer\Packages".

+## Modifications

 ClassicWB is installed from a zip file containing all files from ClassicWB System.hdf.